TheLoooser/MOCPriceOptimisation/readme.md

 > **⚠** The price shown in the brickowl store can deviate slightly from the sum of the price of the individual pieces multiplied by the selected amount.

-Cost comparison:
-Rebrickable estimation, Rebelni, brickowl auto select, 2 stores (pipeline 1*), 2 pipeline
-    - original parts, i.e. blue ones
-    - blue parts replaced with cheapest average cost
-    - completely removed and added back from selected stores -> cheapest of those with lego discount

-* (or using pipeline 2 with limit on the number of stores (or both))

-Limitation of implemented pipeline: When part can be in any colour (would require to get part price for all available colours for every shop, implement additional logic to account for this constraint in optimisation (since no longer all parts have to have their quantity met))

-TODO: Update Lego store discount with 'Gutschein' not % Discount
-      Check why number of mapped lego pieces (lego.ch) is lower than number of available pieces

-TODO: Markdeep for pipeline image https://casual-effects.com/markdeep/#api